BIONF/HaMStR/README.md

 setup_hamstr
 ```

-After the setup run successfully, you can restart the terminal to start using HaMStR.
+After the setup run successfully, you can start using HaMStR (in some cases you should restart the terminal).

+*For debugging the installation, please create a log file by running the setup as e.g. `bin/setup.sh | tee log.txt` for Linux/MacOS or `setup_hamstr | tee log.txt` for Anaconda and send us that log file, so that we can trouble shoot the issues.
+Most of the problems can be solved by just re-running the setup.*

 ## Usage
 HaMStR will run smoothly with the provided sample file if everything is set correctly: